Compensation Committee Charter

 G. The Committee shall report to the Board on the matters discussed at each meeting of the Committee, including describing all actions taken by the Committee at the meeting.

-H. The Committee shall have sole authority, and necessary funding, to retain, set compensation and retention terms for, and terminate any compensation and other consultants, legal counsel or other advisors that the Committee determines to be necessary or advisable in the performance of the Committee’s duties.
+H. The Committee shall have sole authority and oversight over, and necessary funding, to retain, set compensation and retention terms for, and terminate, any compensation and other consultants, legal counsel or other advisors that the Committee determines to be necessary or advisable in the performance of the Committee’s duties.
+In conection therewith, the Committee shall conduct an independence assessment in accordance with Rule 5605(d)(3)(D) of the NASDAQ Continued Listing Guide with respect to any compensation consultant, legal counsel or other adviser that provides advice to the Compensation Committee , other than in-house legal counsel.

-I. The Committee shall have access to internal advisors and all other resources within the Company to assist it in carrying out its duties and responsibilities
+I. The Committee and its advisors shall have access to internal advisors and all other resources within the Company to assist it in carrying out its duties and responsibilities.

 IV.
 Duties and Responsibilities